 Getting Holiday Addiction Help for a Loved One

-If your loved one uses drugs or alcohol and you’re worried about their health and future, it’s critical to help them find help.
+If your loved one is stuck in the endless cycle of drug or alcohol abuse and you’re worried about their health and future, it’s critical to help them find help.
 Even during the holidays, this can prove to be vitally important.
 The first step is to confront them about what’s happening.
-Aim to do this positively and calmly – you want them to be willing and able to listen to you.
+Aim to do this positively and calmly because you want them to be willing and able to listen to you.
 You also want to be sure they can understand what you’re seeing in them.

 List the facts about what’s happened and what you’ve seen.
 You may want to talk about the specific instances in which you were worried, such as when they did not come home from work or were in a reckless accident.
 You may also want to talk about what could happen to them, such as overdosing if they continue to use it.

 The key here is to show how important it is for you that they get help.
 Then, set some boundaries.
 Tell them that you can no longer provide for their needs or put yourself on the line for their addiction.
 You may even want to tell them that you cannot be around them when they are using.
 Make it clear what’s happening and why.

 Getting Help with Identifying Addicts and Their Needs

 Helping an addict during the holidays may mean providing them with access to support right away.
 It’s not easy to do, but reach out to Compass Detox for support.
 Let us help you to create a plan of action for your loved one.
 That way, when you confront them about what’s happening and what you’re seeing, you can help them in the form of treatment.
 We offer a range of therapy options that are available to you today, including: